Land Acquisition Manager Jobs in USA with Visa Sponsorship

 What degree do I need for H-1B sponsorship as a Land Acquisition Manager?

-Most successful H-1B cases require a bachelor's degree in real estate, urban planning, business administration, finance, or related field.
+Most successful H-1B visa cases require a bachelor's degree in real estate, urban planning, business administration, finance, or related field.
 The degree must relate directly to land acquisition responsibilities.
 Some employers also accept degrees in geography, environmental science, or law if combined with relevant experience.

 Do Land Acquisition Manager roles qualify as specialty occupations for H-1B?